 For example, a project owner saved more than $60 million on a subsequent phase of a project by building the right control structure before construction began.
 Project controls you should consider are listed in Exhibit 1 below.

 Processes, guidelines, procedures and management systems should be defined ahead of time.

 Appropriate contractor selection methods should be applied.

 Management should approve a project scope that matches the design requirements.

 Independent assessment of project design and related cost should be performed where appropriate.

 Value engineering processes should be performed to match facility design with your operational and maintenance needs.

 A master project schedule, with defined milestones that match project requirements, should be used.

 Project budgeting process should be implemented at the same level of detail as your project cost accounting.

-Processes should be implemented for evaluation of contractor proposed cost support reasonableness
+Processes should be implemented for evaluation of contractor proposed cost support reasonableness and relevance.

 Architecture, engineering and document control processes should be implemented.